AN-pt/GroupE_AutoCoffeeSys/README.md

 2. Use the GUI to manage items, orders, and receipts.

+### Disclaimer: This function is still under development.
 3. Click the "DETECTION" button to try out the face recognition for customer authentication.

 ## Contributors

 The following people have contributed to the AutoCafé: